KerorinNorthFox/osu-framework-wiki-ja/Breaking-changes.md

 This page serves to give a list of all breaking/major changes.

+# next

+### `TextBox` events only trigger on user input

+The events were specifically exposed to provide feedback on user input, but were triggering on programmatic manipulation of the textbox's text.
+See https://github.com/ppy/osu-framework/pull/3839/files.

 # [2020.710.0](https://github.com/ppy/osu-framework/releases/tag/2020.710.0)

 ## `TextBox` will no longer trigger sound effects